Plus ça change, plus c'est la même chose

 Back in the day timing of competitive stages was done to the forward minute, with competitors set a target time for the stage and being penalised a point for every minute or part thereof over the target time.
 To make this work, target times were usually set so that the average speed over the stage would be as close to 80 kilometres per hour as arithmetic would allow.
 If a car arrived early they could nominate their purported arrival time and lose no points.
 There were always arguments about the accuracy of various clocks, and aggressive navigators were known to attempt to browbeat control officials into recording times showing a loss of fewer points.
 (I was on a control in the Southern Cross Rally one night when a navigator kept pointing to a time written on a piece of paper which would have had his car cleaning the stage with no loss of points.
 He spoke only in Japanese and gave a good impression of someone who could not understand a word I was saying.
 I remained unmoved and recorded the actual time that the car arrived.
 I stood next to the navigator in Rally Headquarters the next day and he was speaking perfect unaccented English.
 But I couldn't fault him for trying.)

-Timing now is elapsed time in seconds and the score for the entire event is the total time taken to complete all the stages.
-(Some events time to fractions of a second.)
+Timing now is elapsed time in seconds (or even fractions of a second) and the score for the entire event is the total time taken to complete all the stages.
 All controls use digital clocks provided by the event organisers which are synchronised to each other, and the time shown on the clock is recorded by control officials and no argument is accepted.
 (This doesn't mean that competitors don't argue, because arguing and complaining are part of the game, but it generally doesn't change anything.)

 Much shorter stages and events